freeCodeCamp/chapter/CONTRIBUTING.md

 <details><summary>Tech Stack Overview</summary>

-The database we use is [PostgreSQL](https://www.postgresql.org/), which we interact with via [TypeORM](https://typeorm.io/).
-This ORM lets us define our database tables via classes whose properties map to columns in the database.
-It makes use of decorators to specify the details of the db.
+The database we use is [PostgreSQL](https://www.postgresql.org/), which we interact with via [Prisma](https://www.prisma.io/).
+Prisma maps between our database and our code, providing a fully type-safe way to interact with the database.
 The [Express](https://expressjs.com/) server itself uses [Apollo GraphQL server](https://www.apollographql.com/docs/apollo-server/) to handle requests from the client.
-Apollo needs to know the GraphQL schema and we define that by using [TypeGraphQL](https://typegraphql.com/) since it lets us use decorators, much like TypeORM.
-This means we can use both sets of decorators in the same Model class, keeping our database and GraphQL schema definitions together.
+Apollo needs to know the GraphQL schema and we define that by using [TypeGraphQL](https://typegraphql.com/) since it lets us automate schema generation and uses decorators for a clean syntax.

 The Chapter client uses the React framework [Next.js](https://nextjs.org/) with [Apollo Client](https://www.apollographql.com/docs/react/) for data fetching.
 Since we are generating a GraphQL schema we can use [GraphQL Code Generator](https://www.graphql-code-generator.com/) to convert the schema into a set of TypeScript types and, more importantly, functions to get the data from the server.
 As a result we know exactly what we're allowed to request from the server and the shape of the data it returns.
 </details>

 ## Where to Find the Code

+* The database schema is defined in _server/prisma/schema.prisma_
-* Database and GraphQL schema are defined by files in _server/src/models_
+* GraphQL object types are defined by files in _server/src/graphql-types_
 * Resolvers for the GraphQL queries are defined in _server/src/controllers_
 * The client accesses the data via hooks defined in _client/src/generated/generated.tsx_
 * To create new hooks, modify _queries.ts_ and _mutations.ts_ files in _client/src/modules/**/graphql_